mattions/neuronvisio/README.rst

 - Pylab integration to plot directly the result of the simulation
 - Exploration of the timecourse of any variable among time using a color coded scale
-- the GUI runs in its own thread so it's possible to use the console (strongly suggested ipython)
+- the GUI runs in its own thread so it's possible to use the console (strongly suggested to run through ipython)

 Installation